bkuhlmann/sublime_text_setup/README.md

 - Applies key bindings not enabled by default (see the Default (OSX).sublime-keymap file).
 - Applies extension preferences not enabled by default (see the [macOS](https://github.com/bkuhlmann/mac_os) project for details.)
-- Provides tab-completion code snippets for HTML, CSS, Ruby, Rails, RSpec, etc.
+- Provides tab-completion code snippets for HTML, CSS, Elm, Ruby, Rails, RSpec, Rust, etc.

 # Requirements